demisto/content/Packs/Tessian/Integrations/Tessian/README.md

 #### Command Example

-`!tessian-get-evegit pnts limit=100 after_checkpoint="example-value" created_after="2020-02-02T19:00:00Z"`
+`!tessian-get-events limit=100 after_checkpoint="example-value" created_after="2020-02-02T19:00:00Z"`

 ### tessian-release-from-quarantine

 ***
-This command allows you to release a quarantined email from Tessian.
+This command allows you to release a quarantined emails associated with an event from Tessian.

 #### Base Command